Note: This article has been updated on 11/16/2020 to reflect the new PMP® Certification Exam, which is effective Jan. 1, 2021.

 Is the PMP just for “titled” project managers?

-No!
-You don’t have to be a titled project manager to benefit from learning to manage projects, and the PMP certification is increasingly valued across many professions and occupations.
-In fact, many of today’s project managers were “accidental”—people with technical expertise in another area who gradually developed a reputation for successfully leading projects within their department.
-If this describes you, you might well benefit from formal training and certification in project management!
+In fact, many of today’s project managers were “accidental”—people with technical or business expertise in another area who gradually developed a reputation for successfully leading projects within their department.
+If this describes you, you might benefit from formal training and certification in project management.

 Will the PMP help me get a raise?